BSc Sport Management

 - Sport and Society

-You will take four compulsory courses:
+In Year 2, you will take four compulsory courses:

 - Sport Operations Management